JasonMcTigue/EmergingTechProject/README.md

 + Sign in button

-A button whihc activates a modal containg a form which would allow users to enter there details.
+A button whihc activates a modal containg a form which would allow users to enter their details.

 <img src="/public/Images/signinmodal.png" alt="modal" width="900" height="300"/>